Writing for the web

 Use plain language so users can easily find what they are looking for, understand what they have found and use it to meet their needs.

 Try to avoid technical jargon or colloquialisms which may not be easily understood by a wider audience.
+If you must use a technical word, provide a definition in the first instance of its usage on every page where it appears.

 Read our Editorial style guide to get specific guidance on the type of language we like to use on the University website.